tikna123/natural-language-processing/README.md

 # BERT limitations
 * It struggles to handle negation
-* It is very compute intensive while training and inferencing because of many parameters.
+* It is very compute intensive while training and inferencing because of many parameters(ALBERT and DistilBERT is solution here).
 * BERT corrupts the input with masks and suffers from pretrain-finetune discrepancy.
 In real life applications, we do not have inputs that are masked.
 * It neglects the dependency between masked positions.
 For example, consider the sentence “New York is a city” and input to BERT to be “[MASK] [MASK] is a city”.
 The objective of BERT would be <br/>
 log p(New | is a city) + log p(York | is a city) <br/>